timeaszabo1217/timeaszabo1217/README.md

-## Hello there!
+## Hello!

-I’m a passionate web developer and UI designer with hands-on experience in building complete, user-friendly web applications.
+I'm Timi – a creative and precise web developer & UI designer from Szeged, Hungary.
-I have gained expertise in various programming languages and technologies, including:

-✦ HTML, CSS, JavaScript, Vue.js
-✦ PHP, Node.js, Python
-✦ MySQL, PostgreSQL
-✦ GitHub, GitLab
-✦ Figma

 Check out my works and feel free to reach out! 😊